cbracher69/PD-Learn/PPMI Learn/README.md

 *	Currently, some parameters in the methods (e.g., classifier parameters, etc.) are hard-coded.
 Ideally, these parameters should be able to be set by the calling program.

-*	The library should be extended by unsupervised learning algorithms (clustering, t-SNE, principal component analysis).
+*	The library should be extended by additional unsupervised learning algorithms (clustering, t-SNE).